OpenLiberty/ci.maven/README.md

 Deploy an application to a Liberty Profile server.
 The server instance must exist and must be running.

 ###### Additional Parameters

+The following are the parameters supported by this goal in addition to the [common parameters](#common-parameters).

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |